Traditional Arts Apprenticeships

 - Will this apprenticeship make a significant impact on the cultural transmission and sustainability of this art form?

-As part of the general terms and conditions of this award, recipients of the FY21-22 Traditional Artists Apprenticeship Award (also referred to as grantees) must adhere to the grant requirements outlined below.
+As part of the general terms and conditions of this award, recipients of the FY22-24 Traditional Artists Apprenticeship Award (also referred to as grantees) must adhere to the grant requirements outlined below.

 Apprenticeship Modifications: Once a grant has been approved, funds can only be used to support the activities described in the approved apprenticeship application.
-The master artist must request Mass Cultural Council’s approval before making any significant changes to the work plan and budget by contacting the Program Manager, Maggie Holtzberg.
+The mentor artist must request Mass Cultural Council’s approval before making any significant changes to the work plan and budget by contacting the Program Manager.

-Interim Report: The master artist and apprentices must both complete an interim report at the end of the first year of the apprenticeship describing the progress to date, any challenges or anticipated changes going forward, and provide an updated budget for the coming year.
-Interim reports are due June 30, 2021
+Interim Report: The mentor artist and apprentices must both complete an interim report at the end of the first year of the apprenticeship describing the progress to date, any challenges or anticipated changes going forward, and provide an updated budget for the coming year.
+Interim reports are due June 30, 2023.

 Record Retention: Grant recipients are expected to keep all receipts and maintain financial records that document how the grant funds were spent.
 Since this grant includes federal funding, these documents must be retained for a period of three years from the date of the final report.